-Sixteen countries bought U.S. barley in 2016/2017 and exports totaled nearly 114,000 metric tons (5.22 million bushels), including for the Japanese food barley market as well as brewers in Mexico.
+Fifty-nine countries bought U.S. barley in 2017/2018 and exports totaled nearly 550,000 metric tons (25.3 million bushels), including for the Japanese food barley market as well as brewers in Mexico.

-Mexico purchased more than 3.48 million tons (160 million bushels) of barley valued at $1.82 billion over the last 10 marketing years.
-In turn, these exports generated $48 million in additional economic activity through the grain supply chain.
+Mexico purchased nearly 400,000 tons (18.4 million bushels) of barley valued at $209 million this last marketing year.
 Under the North American Free Trade Agreement (NAFTA), U.S. barley and malt enter Mexico duty-free, making them attractive options for beer makers who depend on malt and malted barley imports due to the lack of malting capacity in Mexico.